alopezcia/anviz-ts/README.md

 # anviz-ts
-Package to communicate with Anviz devices.
+Project to communicate with Anviz devices.

 ## :warning: Work in progress :warning:

 This is a work in progress, but it's already functional.
 I based this project in node-anviz.

-### Usage
+### Argv command line sample

-Call a supported method:
+Edit in index.ts:
 ```js
 const yargs = require('yargs');
 import { AnvizStream } from './stream';